 The cost of otoplasty varies from patient to patient depending on what type of procedure is required to achieve your desired outcome.

 The complexity of the procedure will determine the cost.
-On average, cosmetic ear surgery starts at $6000.
-However, this cost is an estimate.
 After your consultation with Dr. Cheng, your surgical plan will be created, and this will include the exact price for your procedure.

 Risks and complications

 Like any surgical procedure, there are risks involved, such as bleeding, infection, blood clots, pain, and anesthesia risks.
 However, ear surgery is generally considered a relatively safe surgery.